Lyraedan/Discord-ChatGPTBot/README.md

 Built By Lyraedan using Glitch (https://glitch.com/)

 <b>How to use</b>
-- Modify config.json and set your bots discord token, openAI Api key and assign the bots ID, (You can move these to process.env if you wish)
+- Modify config.json and set your bots discord token, openAI Api key and assign the bots ID

+  (You can move these to process.env if you wish, I recommend that)

 - Modify the channels.json, assign your servers ID and the channel ID that is used to interact with the bot.
   (Thread channels are automatically managed by the bot)